Bi-oluwatife1/intro-bioinformatics-python/README.md

 This repository contains simple Python scripts I am using to learn how biological data can be analyzed computationally.
 -Reading DNA sequences from files
 -Computing nucleotide composition and GC content.
+- Analysis of gene expression data using pandas.